camunda/camunda-docs-manual/content/reference/rest/overview/hal.md

 reduces the number of necessary requests to gather all information about a single task or a list of tasks.

-In order to interact with `HAL`, you have to set `application/hal+json` as Accept header.
-The response of a `HAL` request has always the following structure:
+To interact with `HAL`, you have to set `application/hal+json` as Accept header.
+The response of a `HAL` request always has the following structure:

 ```json
 {